raboof/notion/CONTRIBUTING.md

 We don't publish binaries, that is up to the distributions.

-Releasing is simply a matter of setting the relevant git tag.
+Releasing is simply a matter of setting the relevant git tag (by revising and publishing the [draft](https://github.com/raboof/notion/releases/)).
 Whether to update the minor or patch level is decided case-by-case.

 ## Getting in touch